Migrate from deprecated discount APIs to the Discount API

 This tutorial demonstrates how to migrate your existing Discount Functions to the unified Discount API.
 You will need to update your existing Function's logic and configuration UI to accommodate schema changes.

 After you migrate your Function, you will no longer be able to deploy your Function using deprecated Product, Order, and Shipping APIs and you won't be able to use Shopify Admin Graphql API before version 2025-04.
-You can manage distributed versions of your app using the Partner Dashboard.
+You can manage distributed versions of your app using the Dev Dashboard.

 Anchor to What you'll learnWhat you'll learn